 Here’s another from Angi that you might be ready to try, as well – beef stew.
 The beauty of having a stew already canned is that the kids can re-heat it for a quick meal even if you’re not around.

 March – Soups and Broths

 Having soups and broths on hand make my life SO much easier.
 They will require a pressure canner to safely preserve.
-If your family is smaller, go ahead and can up soups.
-My family is rather large, so I usually can various components of soup – meat, veggies, broth – and then toss them together.

 - My friend Kathie at Homespun Seaonal Living is a soup canning guru – click here to read a great article on how to can soups.
 She even has a book on how to turn these home-canned foods into gifts throughout the year – I love this book!!
 You can read about it here.

 - Here are two on canning meat broth, or stock.
 One from Reformation Acres, plus another from her on explaining how to peel chicken feet for canning (especially helpful if you’re growing your own meat birds on the homestead).
 Another article from Fewell Homestead that has a video with it.

 Broth can be added to any casserole, soup, sauce or even just a basic rice pot for added protein.
 Remember, with once a month meals from home-canned products, you will probably need to do a little mixing, unlike most freezer meals.
 Think about what components to meals you’d like most to have on hand.
 Is it meat?
 Carrots?
 Tomatoes?
 Maybe condiments like ketchup or pickles?

 The more you follow a once a month meals canning schedule, the more you’ll see the versatility of these products and be able to make quality plan to fit your family’s needs every year.